 Quaternary Ammonium Compounds are commonly known as QACs or Quats.

 You are probably hearing this phrase for the first time, but you have been using QACs for the longest time.
 Remember that hand sanitizer you have been using lately to keep off the CoronaVirus?
-Or that antibacterial soap in your bathroom that you use every morning?
 Or the disinfectant they use to clean your office?
 All those products contain QACs.

 Let’s now get into what you should know about QACs.

 QACs are cationic surfactants.

 A cation is an ion with a positive electric charge making it move to the negative part of an electric cell during electrolysis.
 Electrolysis is the use of an electric current to cause a chemical change in a liquid.

 Surfactants are compounds that lower the surface tension between:

 - A liquid and a solid.

 QACs, therefore, are positively charged, surface-active agents.
 They are mainly used in cleaning, sanitizing, and disinfecting.